dantol29/network-snake/README.md

 - [x] Center snake on the screen
 - [x] Zoom in & Zoom out
 - [] Improve graphics - draw smooth snake position transactions before new data arrives

+## If game scales - things to improve

+- A hashmap of `unordered_map<int fd, snakes>` to remove iterations over snakes vector
+- Add logic if data is not sent/received to socket in one write

 ## Materials